frank-ventures/TechEd-WeekTwo-Project/README.md

 Using a little CSS let me visually seperate the page.

 I realised that loading the User Stats on page load could probably be done as a "for loop" for an object.
 This will be a stretch implementation.

+### Developing the style

+I went for a theme of a cosy coffee shop for some of the page elements.

+I grabbed stock images of wood from Unsplash for the backgrounds.

+I utilised shared CSS classes to repeat theming across the page.

+I started to use images instead of buttons to operate the JavaScript.

+### Extra layers

+I laid the structure in HTML and CSS for purchaseable 'upgrades'.

+These will affect the 'coffee beans per second' the user gains.